-Rather than adopting a scattergun approach to content marketing (aka winging it and hoping for the best), Joe counsels us to develop a much more considered and deliberate approach.
+Don't adopt a scattergun approach to content marketing.
+Develop a much more considered and deliberate approach.

 What is the benefit of planning your approach to content marketing?

-Well, for one, Joe argues that this allows you to be much more effective, aligning your content strategically with your key marketing and branding objectives.
+Well, for one, Joe argues that this allows you to be much more effective, aligning your content strategy with your key marketing and branding objectives.

 Despite this fact, research conducted by the Institute suggests that only one-third of B2B marketers have a documented content marketing strategy… certainly food for thought!